ITIL – The best ITSM Framework

 The story of ITIL – The ITSM framework

-Developed by the British government's Central Computer and Telecommunications Agency (CCTA) during the 1980s, the ITIL primarily consisted of over 30 books outlining the best practices in information technology gathered from a lot of sources.
-ITIL's reliability and utility augmented over the years, and in 2005 its practices contributed to and associated with the ISO/IEC 20000 Service Management standard - the first international standard for IT service management.
+Developed by the British government's Central Computer and Telecommunications Agency (CCTA) during the 1980s, the ITIL primarily comprised over 30 books outlining the best practices in information technology gathered from many sources.
+ITIL's reliability and utility augmented over the years, and in 2005 its practices contributed to and were associated with the ISO/IEC 20000 Service Management standard - the first international standard for IT service management.

 Since 2013, ITIL is owned by Axelos — a joint venture between the Cabinet Office and Capita.
 Axelos permits businesses the license to use the ITIL framework while handling ITIL process changes and updates.

-Several amendments have been made to the ITIL – In 2000, the original 30 books of the ITIL were first abridged to seven books, and later combined to five volumes containing 26 ITIL processes and functions.
-In 2011, another update — dubbed ITIL 2011 — was published under the Cabinet Office.
-ITIL 4, which was released in 2019, focuses on automating ITIL processes, refining service management and integrating the IT department into the business.
+Several amendments have been made to the ITIL – In 2000, the original 30 books of the ITIL were first abridged to seven books, and later combined into five volumes containing 26 ITIL processes and functions.
+2011 another update — ITIL 2011 — was published under the Cabinet Office.
+ITIL 4, which was released in 2019, focuses on automating ITIL processes, refining service management, and integrating the IT department into the business.
 It accommodates and responds appropriately to modern technology tools and software.
-With ITIL processes and framework, the IT unit has developed to become essential to every business, helping them to be more agile, collective and flexible.
+ITIL processes and frameworks have made IT teams indispensable to businesses, helping them become more agile, holistic, and flexible.

 ITIL processes boost teamwork between IT and other departments, mainly as other business units increasingly rely on technology to complete tasks.
 ITIL also highlights customer feedback, as it is easier than ever for companies to comprehend their public insight, contentment or discontent.